panjwaniranjitsingh/Gravity-Manipulation/README.md

 A 3rd Person Controller game in which the player can change its gravity.

-WASD keys to move the player
+<br>WASD keys to move the player
-Space key to Jump
+<br>Space key to Jump
-Arrow keys to see the player's Hologram
+<br>Arrow keys to see the player's Hologram
-Enter key to change player gravity as per Hologram
+<br>Enter key to change player gravity as per Hologram